 Volunteering is an excellent way to get to know more about Plants for a Future and the plants we grow here.
 Apart from the work that needs to be done (more about that later), volunteers are given a comprehensive tour of the land with information about the plants growing there and a taste of some of the edible plants that are in season at the time.
 You will also be shown how to make your own salads from the various perennial salad plants we grow.

-Volunteers are welcome at The Field, normally from April to October.
+Residential volunteers are welcome at The Field, normally from April to October.
+Non residential volunteers who live locally are welcome at any time of year.
 There is a variety of work, which tends to be seasonal in nature.
 Some parts of The Field have been overgrown by weeds and brambles.
 Part of the work will be weeding and clearing, or moving mulch materials such as woodchips.
 But as a reward for this work you will be blessed with an environment where you can enjoy being close to nature and where you can wake up in the morning to the singing of birds and, with luck see a fox, a barn owl or even a deer come wandering past before you even have breakfast!

 Besides that it is not only weeding, of course!
 As a volunteer you will also help with a multitude of tasks all of which will help you to develop your gardening and plant skills.
 For example planting, mulching, harvesting, propagating, pruning etc.